tc-radiate/tc-radiate/README.md

 TravCorp's Radiator for TeamCity
 ==========
 Based on [RobBollons/tc-radiate](https://github.com/RobBollons/tc-radiate) with improved features:
+* Self hosted on 'github.io' - deploy automatically by pushing to gh-pages branch
+* Supports 'no guest account' setups of TeamCity (uses standard browser's basic authentication, so no credentials saved when not wanted)
 * Support for multiple projects (displays full name of each build)
 * Prioritize by _Uninvestigated Failure_ > _Investigated Failure_ > _Running_ > _Success_ (big picture always shows highest priority)
 * Show author names of failed changes (triggerer displayed when no changes)